xcat2/xcat-core/docs/source/guides/admin-guides/references/man8/nodeset.8.rst

 \ **nodeset**\   is  called  by \ **rinstall**\  and \ **winstall**\  and is also called by the installation process remotely to set the boot state back to "boot".

-In a hierarchical cluster which managed by service nodes, the boot stat of the nodes should be kept in consistence on the mn and on the service nodes.
-Then \ **nodeset**\  command is required to be dispatched to the service nodes for handling the boot configuration files.
-There are multiple messages for one node from service nodes, it is hard to tell where is the problem from.
-To make the output more clear, user could run the command with "XCATSHOWSVR=1" environment variable, and then the output message will be appended with the server information.
+In a hierarchical cluster managed by service nodes, \ **nodeset**\  command is used to make sure compute node states are consistent on service and management nodes.
+When errors are reported, run the command with verbose mode.
+And the command will display additional service node information, which might be useful in identifying the problem.

 A user can supply their own scripts to be run on the mn or on the service node (if a hierarchical cluster) for a node when the nodeset command is run.
 Such scripts are called \ **prescripts**\ .
 They should be copied to /install/prescripts directory.
 A table called \ *prescripts*\  is used to specify the scripts and their associated actions.
 The scripts to be run at the beginning of the nodeset command are stored in the 'begin' column of \ *prescripts*\  table.
 The scripts to be run at the end of the nodeset command are stored in the 'end' column of \ *prescripts*\  table.
 You can run 'tabdump -d prescripts' command for details.
 The following two environment variables will be passed to each script: NODES contains all the names of the nodes that need to run the script for and ACTION contains the current nodeset action.
 If \ *#xCAT setting:MAX_INSTANCE=number*\  is specified in the script, the script will get invoked for each node in parallel, but no more than \ *number*\  of instances will be invoked at a time.
 If it is not specified, the script will be invoked once for all the nodes.